 Storage and Handling

-Storage times for a prepared infusion bag
+Storage times for a prepared infusion bag1

 The following times include the administration period

-Stored under refrigeration at 2°C to 8°C (36°F to 46°F) for no longer than 16 hours from the end of the preparation of the infusion bag.
+Stored under refrigeration at 2°C to 8°C (36°F to 46°F) for no longer than 16 hours from the end of the preparation of the infusion bag to the completion of the infusion.
 Do not freeze.